myugan/awesome-linux-customization/README.md

 - **wal** - Generate and change colorschemes on the fly.
 - **pywal** - Generate and change colorschemes on the fly.
 A `wal` rewrite in Python 3.
+- **wpgtk** - A powerful GTK+ frontend for pywal, adding features such as flexible templates and editing colorschemes.
 - **tintyourday** - Generate your `tint2` config with Xresources color
 - **obtgen** - Openbox theme generator.
 - **Shift** - An instantly window manager theme changer.